Introduction

 Conclusion

-We hope you liked the page on the history of Cortina d'Ampezzo.
-Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on the history of Cortina d'Ampezzo.
+Before saying goodbye, we would suggest you read our home page, with all the articles we wrote about Cortina d'Ampezzo.